kepano/obsidian-minimal/README.md

-Minimal is an opinionated Obsidian theme designed to create a focused editing experience and more Mac-like interface.
+Minimal is an opinionated Obsidian theme and plugin designed to create the most natural and distraction-free environment for thinking.

 This theme is designed to be used with the [Minimal Theme Settings plugin](https://github.com/kepano/obsidian-minimal-settings) and the [Hider plugin](https://github.com/kepano/obsidian-hider).
+You can install Minimal Theme and its companion plugins directly through the Obsidian app.

 ![](dark-complex.png)